 5 Classical Pilates Movements for Lower Back Pain

-Studies estimate that 75-85% of people will experience lower back pain at some point in their lives, making it the most common musculoskeletal disorder.
 While effective treatment is dependent on the cause of pain, a consistent Pilates practice can offer relief by correcting postural imbalances, supporting a neutral spine alignment, enhancing core stability and increasing joint mobility and flexibility.
+Promise this isn’t an ad.
+Just a girl with fewer back spasms.

 1. Shoulder Bridge